Bllee/PicParseApp/README.md

 The model was trained and fine-tuned using the instructions contained in this tutuorial: https://github.com/spmallick/learnopencv/blob/master/Keras-Fine-Tuning/keras-finetune-vgg.ipynb

 The app uses a Flask framework and parses website inputs for images with Requests and BeautifulSoup.
+Additional dependencies are in the requirements.txt file.

+**NB** The app will not run without a trained model (*.h5 file).
+The model we use is not included in this repository due to size constraints.